 You should see the little Bluetooth symbol at the top right of the screen if you have an Android device.
 For iOS and iPadOS, you'll need to go into the settings to enable and disable Bluetooth.
 Windows users will find Bluetooth in Settings > Devices > Bluetooth (or you may have a shortcut on your taskbar).
 Mac users will find a Bluetooth status icon on the menu bar.

-2. Determine which pairing process your device employs
+2. Determine what pairing process your device employs

-If you’re not sure how to pair a device, refer to its user guide; you can usually find one by searching online.
+Most Bluetooth pairing is straightforward.
+You put both devices into paring mode, they see each other, and they connect.
+Sometimes, though, there is an extra security step, like typing in a code.
+If you’re not sure how to pair your device, refer to its user guide; you can usually find one by searching online.

-Once it finds your phone, the car may ask for a numeric code that you'll need to confirm or input on your phone.
-After you do so, the devices should be paired.
-Remember that your phone or car may only stay in discoverable mode for a few minutes; if you take too long, you'll need to start over.
+Once your car detects your phone, it may ask for a numeric code that you'll need to confirm or input on your phone.
+After entering the code, the devices should be paired.
+Be aware that both your car and phone will only remain in pairing mode for a limited time, usually a few minutes.
+If you exceed this time, you'll need to restart the pairing process.

 4. Make sure the two devices are in close enough proximity to one another

-While you wouldn’t think someone might try to pair an iPad with a keyboard if the two weren’t sitting right next to each other, it’s probably worth noting that you should make sure any devices you're trying to pair are within five feet of one another.
+While you wouldn’t think someone might try to pair an iPad with a keyboard if the two weren’t sitting right next to each other, to be clear, you should make sure any devices you're trying to pair are within five feet of one another.

 5. Power Bluetooth off and back on